 Social insurance (SI) contributions

-The SI/HI contribution rates for foreigners are as below:
+The SI contribution rates are as below:

 |Scheme||Employer||Employee||Effective date for foreigner|